-Letters of Recommendation - Computer Engineering requires three (3) letters of recommendation, at least one of which must come from former faculty.
+If you choose to submit letters of recommendation.
+The following guidelines are recommended.
+Three (3) letters of recommendation, at least one of which must come from former faculty.
 There is no standard form for letters of recommendation.
 Our current application process allows students to indicate the names and emails of their recommenders.
-In turn, the Office of Graduate College sends an e-mail to the recommender alerting him or her to go online and submit a recommendation.
+In turn, Graduate Admission sends an e-mail to the recommender alerting him or her to go online and submit a recommendation.
 We encourage letters from people who know you well, such as teachers, professional associates and supervisors.
 Ask people who can comment on your academic, emotional, intellectual and professional development.

+GPA Requirement

-GPA Requirement - To be considered for the MS program, we require a minimum of a 3.00 cumulative GPA (scale is 4.0) in the last 60 hours of a student's first bachelor's degree program.
+To be considered for the MS program, we require a minimum of a 3.00 cumulative GPA (scale is 4.0) in the last 60 hours of a student's first bachelor's degree program.

+Application Evaluation

-Application Evaluation - Several factors are taken into consideration when evaluating a student's application: the student's cumulative GPA, major, institution, personal statement, letters of recommendation, standardized test scores, and performance in individual courses.
+Several factors are taken into consideration when evaluating a student's application: the student's cumulative GPA, major, institution, personal statement, letters of recommendation, standardized test scores, and performance in individual courses.

-Recommended Academic Preparation - Computer Engineering graduate students should have knowledge in the following topics prior to applying for the program at Arizona State University: Computer Architecture & Organization, Algorithms & Data Structures, Digital Signal Processing, Digital VLSI, and Discrete Math.
+Recommended Academic Preparation

+Computer Engineering graduate students should have knowledge in the following topics prior to applying for the program at Arizona State University: Computer Architecture & Organization, Algorithms & Data Structures, Digital Signal Processing, Digital VLSI, and Discrete Math.
+Additional details on these courses can be found at the end of this handbook in Appendix 1.